philippbayer/r-novice-gapminder/_episodes/04-data-structures-part1.md

 {: .challenge}

-## Tibbles
+## Data Frames

-We said that columns in tibbles were vectors:
+We said that columns in data frames were vectors:

 ~~~